 The second tranche of reform being considered is the extension of absolute privilege in the context of statements made to police and statutory investigative agencies and complaints of unlawful conduct made to employers and professional disciplinary bodies.

 Privacy in Australia is regulated by a complex web of commonwealth, state and territory legislation, as well as equitable (confidentiality) and potentially also common law principles.

 The principal privacy law in Australia is the Privacy Act 1988 (Cth).
 This Act contains 13 Australian Privacy Principles that are the primary rules relating to collection, use and disclosure of, and access to, data held by private sector organisations, including media organisations.

 In a recent case, the Privacy Commissioner established that the extraterritorial operation of the Privacy Act extended to Facebook Inc: Australian Information Commissioner v.
-Facebook Inc. In March 2020, the Australian Information Commissioner (Commissioner) filed proceedings in the Federal Court against Facebook Inc, the US-based entity, and Facebook Ireland Limited, in relation to the disclosure of Australian Facebook users' personal information to the 'This is Your Digital Life' app, which was then sold to Cambridge Analytica Ltd. The Commissioner alleged serious and repeated interferences with privacy in contravention of Australian privacy law, including that:
+Facebook Inc.21 In March 2020, the Australian Information Commissioner (the Commissioner) filed proceedings in the Federal Court against Facebook Inc, the US-based entity, and Facebook Ireland Limited, in relation to the disclosure of Australian Facebook users' personal information to the 'This is Your Digital Life' app, which was then sold to Cambridge Analytica Ltd. The Commissioner alleged serious and repeated interferences with privacy in contravention of Australian privacy law, including that:

-- Facebook disclosed the users' personal information for a purpose other than that for which it was collected, in breach Australian Privacy Principle (APP) 6;
+- Facebook disclosed the users' personal information for a purpose other than that for which it was collected, in breach of Australian Privacy Principle (APP) 6;

 - Facebook failed to take reasonable steps to protect the users' personal information from unauthorised disclosure in breach of APP 11.1(b); and